jgrassler/crowbar/doc/barclamp.md

 override_attributes
 ```

-Most of this is boilerplate with two notable exceptions:
+Most of this is boilerplate, with two notable exceptions:

 1. `name` defines the role's canonical name as described above
 2. `run_list` contains a reference to the role's underlying role recipe.